rasoulkhaksari/Simple_Blockchain/README.md

 <br><br>

+## **proof of work system**
+- A system that requires miners to do computational work(mining) to add blocks
+- Any peer can replace the blockchain
+- The proof-of-work makes it expensive to generate corrupt chains
+- Manageable to submit one block, unproductive to generate an entire chain
+- The difficulty sets a rate of mining

+<br><br>

 ## **How to run the application**
 - **$npm run test** Apply all unit tests
 - **$npm run dev-test** Run development tests written in dev-test.js